 Unlike buying a company's stock, where investors simply acquire a share in the company, the token holder's rights may vary greatly from one ICO to another.
 In most cases, the buyer is entitled to a share in the company’s profit or in its internal currency.

-The ICO market is bustling right now, and, unfortunately, unviable or even fraudulent projects are quite numerous.
-How to invest in a promising start-up and not lose money?
+Unfortunately, unviable or even fraudulent projects are quite numerous so, how to invest in a promising start-up and not lose money?

 A website is the face of any project, and ICOs are no exception, so it is worthwhile to start the project's evaluation with it is.
 Usually, a website would contain information about the project, contact information and an offer to buy tokens.